Dkwan13/Measuring-Cognitive-Empathy-using-Story-Stem-Narratives/README.md

 To run this code, you will need to download Stata version 18, no additional packages are required.

 # Data availability
-Data for this study are not publicably available, due to ethical restrictions.
-Participants in this study were recruited from health visiting services, thus, the data contains sensitive information.
+The data that support the findings of this study are available from the corresponding author upon reasonable request.
+Deidentified participant data, a data dictionary, and other relevant study materials will be made available to bona fide researchers.
+The data are not publicly available due to privacy and ethical restrictions.
 To access the data to reproduce this analysis, please contact Debbie Kwan (nyk26@cam.ac.uk).

 # Help
 Any issues, please email nyk26@cam.ac.uk